mnemnion/orb/doc/md/compile/compiler.md

 # Compiler

-The `compiler` takes a knitted Skein and prepares artifacts for persistence and further processing\.
+The ``compiler`` takes a knitted Skein and prepares artifacts for persistence and further processing.

-The lifecycle of artifacts from various programming languages diverges sharply after preparing the sorcery file, and a lot of that is out of scope: while we could shell out to `make` for C files, that presumes a lot about the destiny of the artifact\.
+The lifecycle of artifacts from various programming languages diverges sharply after preparing the sorcery file, and a lot of that is out of scope: while we could shell out to ``make`` for C files, that presumes a lot about the destiny of the artifact.

-In order to provide this flexibility, `compiler` needs to be pluggable, so it returns a table, which we might promote to an instance down the line\.
+In order to provide this flexibility, ``compiler`` needs to be pluggable, so it returns a table, which we might promote to an instance down the line.

-For now, our urgent need is to get some Lua into the `bridge.modules` database expediently, and in a way that's compatible with our existing toolchain\.
+For now, our urgent need is to get some Lua into the ``bridge.modules`` database expediently, and in a way that's compatible with our existing toolchain.

 ```lua
 local compiler, compilers = {}, {}
 compiler.compilers = compilers
 ```
 #### imports

 ```lua